TIKramer/react-native-swipeable-deck/README.md

 #### renderNoMoreCards
 Here create component that is to be render when the user reaches the end of the deck

+#### handleOnEndReached
+A callback called when the stack reaches the end

 ## Demo